 Enrichment Stage (April–September)

-The ENRICHMENT Stage consists of six different parallel programs run over a six-month period with comprehensive student and teacher support materials.
-Each of the six programs is aimed at different levels of students in Years 5 to 10.
+The ENRICHMENT Stage consists of seven different parallel programs run over a six-month period with comprehensive student and teacher support materials.
+Each of the seven programs is aimed at different levels of students in Years 4 to 10.
 It is an opportunity for talented students who enjoy mathematics to formally extend their knowledge of mathematics with course work that augments the school curriculum.

 Schools that participate in the MCYA Challenge and Enrichment Stages are invited to enrol interested students, seeking a further mathematics challenge, in this 4-hour exam in September.
 High achievers in the AMC are also invited to enter and be challenged with a range of interesting questions.
 The AIMO is one of the competitions used to identify students who may be offered special enrichment classes and other opportunities to enhance their enjoyment and knowledge of mathematics. » Enter now